iftialmin10/finance-app/design/ui/manage-profiles.md

    - **Switch Profile**: Select Profile → Update active selection in IndexedDB settings → Reload Dashboard with new profile filter
    - **Create Profile**: Enter Profile Name → Save to IndexedDB →
      - No backend initialization needed (tags and transactions will be created with profile name when first used)
-   - **Rename Profile**: Select Profile → [Open Rename Modal](#rename-profile-modal) → Enter New Name → Call `GET /api/profiles/rename/preview` to get affected count → Show confirmation dialog with count → User confirms → Call `POST /api/profiles/rename` to update all transactions in database → Update profile name in IndexedDB →
+   - **Rename Profile**: Select Profile → [Open Rename Modal](#rename-profile-modal) → Enter New Name → Query `/api/transactions?profile=<oldName>&limit=1` to show affected count → When confirmed, stream `/api/transactions?profile=<oldName>` and call `PUT /api/transactions/:id` with the new profile name for each row → Update the profile record in IndexedDB.
-     - All transactions in PostgreSQL with old profile name are updated to use the new name
+     - All transactions in PostgreSQL with old profile name are updated via the existing transactions endpoint.
-   - **Delete Profile**: Select Profile (non-active) → Call `GET /api/profiles/delete/preview` to check if profile is used → [Open Delete Modal](#delete-profile-modal) with count → If profile is used, show error and block deletion → If not used, Confirm → Remove from IndexedDB →
+   - **Delete Profile**: Select Profile (non-active) → Query `/api/transactions?profile=<name>&limit=1` to confirm zero usage → [Open Delete Modal](#delete-profile-modal) with count → If profile is used, show error and block deletion → If not used, Confirm → Remove from IndexedDB.
      - Deletion is only allowed if no transactions contain the profile
 4. Success Message